E-Olaoghaire/Remote-Controlled-Settle-Plate-Opening-Device-for-Passive-Sampling./README.md

 // Power

 I powered my ESP32s with portable chargers and the servos with 9V batteries which were attached to each stand

+// Using this device

+In practice, this device will push dishes forward a little bit when opening plates.
+This shouldn't be a huge problem if you open the plates slowly, as the lids of petri dishes are usually quite a bit wider than the base, so a full close should still be achievable, if you raise and lower slowly.